 HAAM supports a charitable cause or group at each of our monthly meetings.
 Usually this involves collecting donations of money or needed goods, but occasionally it may consist of, or include, volunteer work.

 We select a variety of organizations in order to support different needs, including food, housing/shelter, animal welfare, children’s programs, social/peer support, and environmental concerns.

 Criteria for inclusion:

 - Preference is given to charities active in our local community, i.e. Manitoba.
 However, occasionally we broaden our scope to include a national or international cause.

 - Preference is given to grassroots organizations, run by small groups or individuals, that don’t have big advertising budgets.

 - We try to promote fledgling or struggling groups that may not be widely known to the public.

-- The charity or service must be secular, or if associated with a religious organization, its services must be provided without proselytization of clients.
+- The charity or service must be secular; if it is associated with a religious or faith-based organization, its services must be provided without proselytization of clients.

 The “Charity of the Month” is always featured in our current newsletter and on our Home page.
 Donations can be made to HAAM and will be forwarded to the charity.
 Tax receipts will be issued for donations of $10 or more.
 Contact us for further information or if you have questions.